 But culture has far from ground to a halt.
 The explosion of agility and resourcefulness that has been shown by artists and organisations in response to the restrictions imposed by lockdown has been incredible to witness.
 Exhibitions have been reincarnated using VR technology; timely programmes reinvented for the online sphere; creative care packages delivered to local residents’ doors; historic collections brought to life digitally; and new artworks commissioned specifically for sofa-based experiences.

 We won’t lie, the freedom of being able to wander around a gallery and experience works IRL is still sorely missed, however.
-Which is why the news that many of Liverpool’s most loved art institutions are on the cusp of reopening is more than welcome.
+This is why the news that many of Liverpool’s most loved art institutions are on the cusp of reopening, is more than welcome.
 It’s not quite business as usual, so make sure you check each venue’s website for full information beforehand.
-But otherwise, grab a hand gel and face mask, here’s what we know so far.
+But otherwise, grab a hand gel and face mask, here’s what we know about art galleries in Liverpool so far.

 Here are our picks